gitpython-developers/GitPython/fuzzing/README.md

 For detailed instructions on advanced features like reproducing OSS-Fuzz issues or using the Fuzz Introspector, refer to [the official OSS-Fuzz documentation][oss-fuzz-docs].

+## LICENSE

+All files located within the `fuzzing/` directory are subject to [the same license](../LICENSE) as [the other files in this repository](../README.md#license) with two exceptions:

+Two files located in this directory, [`fuzz_config.py`](./fuzz-targets/fuzz_config.py) and [`fuzz_tree.py`](./fuzz-targets/fuzz_tree.py), have been migrated here from the OSS-Fuzz project repository where they were originally created.
+As such, these two files retain their original license and copyright notice (Apache License, Version 2.0 and Copyright 2023 Google LLC respectively.)
+Each file includes a notice in their respective header comments stating that they have been modified.
+[LICENSE-APACHE](./LICENSE-APACHE) contains the original license used by the OSS-Fuzz project repository at the time they were migrated.

 [oss-fuzz-repo]: https://github.com/google/oss-fuzz

 [oss-fuzz-docs]: https://google.github.io/oss-fuzz